Are Autism and ADHD on the Same Spectrum? Exploring Common Misconceptions

 Changes in Diagnostic Guidelines

 Historically, medical professionals did not diagnose autism and ADHD together.
-The DSM-IV prevented a dual diagnosis, but the DSM-5 updated these criteria in 2013, allowing individuals to be diagnosed with both autism and ADHD.
+The DSM-IV prevented a dual diagnosis.
+But the DSM-5 updated these criteria in 2013, allowing individuals to receive both diagnoses simultaneously.
 This change acknowledges that traits from both neurotypes can coexist and require unique, tailored support.

 Key Differences Between Autism and ADHD